-SCPA is committed to serving healthy meals to children, with plenty of fruits and vegetables, whole grains, and fat-free and low-fat milk, that are moderate in sodium, low in saturated fat, and have zero grams trans fat per serving (nutrition label or manufacturer's specification) and to meeting the nutrition needs of school children within their calorie requirements.
+SCPA is committed to serving healthy meals to children, with plenty of fruits and vegetables, whole grains, and fat-free and low-fat milk, that are low in sodium, low in saturated fat, and have zero grams trans-fat per serving (nutrition label or manufacturer's specification) and to meeting the nutrition needs of school children within their calorie requirements.
 The school meal programs aim to improve the diet and health of school children, help mitigate childhood obesity, model healthy eating to support the development of lifelong healthy eating patterns and support healthy choices while accommodating cultural food preferences and special dietary needs.

-All divisions within SCPA participate in USDA child nutrition programs, including the National School Lunch Program (NSLP).
-SCPA also operates additional nutrition-related programs and activities including Grab 'n' Go Snack.
-SCPA is committed to offering school meals through the NSLP program, and other applicable Federal child nutrition programs, that: • Are accessible to all students;
+All divisions within SCPA participate in USDA child nutrition programs, including the National School Lunch Program (NSLP) and School Breakfast Program (SBP).
+SCPA also operates additional nutrition-related programs and activities including A la carte.

+SCPA is committed to offering school meals through the NSLP/SBP programs, and other applicable Federal child nutrition programs, that:

+- Are accessible to all students.

-- Are appealing and attractive to children; - Are served in clean and pleasant settings; - Meet or exceed current nutrition requirements established by local, state and Federal statutes and regulations (SCPA offers reimbursable school meals that meet USDA nutrition standards); - Promote health food and beverage choices using at least ten of the following SMARTER Lunchroom techniques: - Whole fruit options displayed in attractive bowls or baskets (instead of chaffing dishes or hotel pans). - Sliced or cut fruit is available daily. - Daily fruit options are displayed in a location in the line of sight and reach of students
+- Are appealing and attractive to children.

+- Are served in clean and pleasant settings.

+- Meet or exceed current nutrition requirements established by local, state and Federal statutes and regulations (SCPA offers reimbursable school meals that meet USDA nutrition standards).